 A percentage fee is still based on the time and resources that an adviser believes are necessary to deliver the work.
 A very low percentage makes it more likely that they will need to use fewer resources, or less experienced staff to deliver the work commercially.

 In a percentage fee arrangement, you often don’t have full visibility of the team who will be advising you – so I’d always recommend asking.
 And make sure you have a clear understanding of what is in and out of scope; discuss this with your adviser before signing any contract and always make sure you read and understand the terms of business.

 If you’re not sure what you’re getting, or if the sales pitch sounds different to what’s in the paperwork, then it’s much safer to look elsewhere.

 Like most things in life, with budget prices, you often get what you pay for.
 With R&D tax credit advice – indeed, any tax advice – it’s better to focus on value than price.
-A good adviser will dedicate the time, expertise and resources necessary to maximise your claim.
+A good adviser will dedicate the time, expertise and resources necessary to improve your claim.